CoreyHenderson/Vandage-Wines-Website/README.md

 # Vandage Wines
-Dynamic website for a wine business.
+A dynamic website for a wine business.

 Uses jquery and bootstrap animation functionalities and contains an order form, contact form and search form that links to a database with the selection of products.